Learning German (badly)

 Available in print and ebook.

-Buying through our website gives our authors 10% more Click this link ->
+Buying the paperback through the following Bookshop.org link gives our authors 10% more

 With Brexit looming, British playwright and celebrated theatre director, Tim Luscombe, has to understand where he belongs: England or Europe.
 Meanwhile, he also has to pass the German language exam to become a naturalised citizen of Germany.

 A dark comedy of becoming and belonging, learning (badly) and loving strongly.
 An ode to a potential union, a lament for lost citizenship and a celebration of life, theatre director Tim Luscombe’s comic diary places him in the cosmopolitan bubble of Berlin where he juggles German class and the work of adapting Jane Austen's Emma.